-Age (year built) Circa 1965.
 Weather Dry.
-Chimney stacks There is a chimney stack of roughcasted brick construction.
+Chimney Stacks There is a chimney stack of harled brick/block construction serving the stove within the living room.
 Visually inspected with the aid of binoculars where appropriate.
-Roofing including roof space The roof is of pitched design and clad with slates.
-There was access gained to the accessible roof void area via a ceiling hatch within the Landing.
-There was also additional access to eaves area via a hatch within the Bedroom.
-The loft area has been partly floored whilst insulation has been laid between the ceiling joists.
+Roofing including Roof Space The roof is of shallow pitched design and clad with profile metal sheeting which we understand has been laid over the original felt covering.
+There was no access gained to any roof void areas due to an absence of any hatches.
 Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Painwator fittings The gutters and downnines are of plastic manufacture Rainwater fittings The gutters and downpipes are of plastic manufacture.
+Rainwater Fittings The gutters and downpipes are of plastic manufacture.

 Visually inspected with the aid of binoculars where appropriate.
-Main walls The main outer walls appear to be of modern cavity concrete block construction and roughcasted externally although the front elevation is timber framed and timber clad above the Living Room window.